arkadyan/Wind-Dance/README.markdown

 ### Running Wind Dance

-From the terminal while within side the Wind Dance directory, you'll generate an image by running a command in this format:
+From the terminal while inside the Wind Dance directory, you'll generate an image by running a command in this format:

     rp5 run dance_diagram.rp5 <image width> <image height> <date to plot> <path to the csv data file>